 Dracup K, et al. Acute coronary syndrome: what do patients know?
 Arch Intern Med.
 2008; 168: 1049-1054.

 Hight, T, "We physicians love to say we have no events in patients who follow our advice.
 But what about our track record with non-compliant patients?"
 Over a 12 yr. period in a primary care practice, all heart attack and sudden cardiac death diagnoses were documented and tracked and then retrospectively analyzed.
 In total, 37 patients had heart attacks or sudden cardiac death.
 Of those, 18 were excluded for these reasons: 5 had lethal 1st events (2 of those died while hospitalized for MI), 5 were lost to followup, 3 had a past silent MI diagnosed later on EKG or at nuclear or echo stress testing with no event date known, and 8 patients chose soon after the event to have their lipid and risk factor management provided by a cardiologist (3 of those 8 were also lost to followup).
 Of 19 MI survivors who chose treatment by primary care, none died within the first year.
 One died of multiple myeloma 14 months after the MI.
 None died within 5 years after the MI.
 After the MI, 110 patient-years of care were provided.
-Of two patients who had a second heart attack and survived it, one (age 89) had stopped statins and blood pressure medications several months prior.
+Of two patients who had a second heart attack and survived it, one (age 89) had stopped statins and blood pressure medications several months prior (against medical advice).
 At the time of the MI, ages ranged from 47 to 89, with the average being 65.
 All MI patients were non-compliant with at least one and usually multiple risk factors.
-No patients were excluded for non-compliance, except those who failed to return for followup. (unpublished data, updated 12/2/2017 after Dr. Hight closed his primary care practice)
+No patients were excluded for non-compliance, except those who failed to return for followup. (unpublished data, final update 12/2/2017 after Dr. Hight closed his primary care practice)